Talk to your doctor or other health care provider about getting tested at your health clinic or hospital.

 Most individual and small group health insurers are covering telemedicine services.
 These services include audio or visual communication.
 Call your health insurer if you have questions about your insurance coverage.

-Most Minnesota health insurance companies have waived copays, coinsurance, and deductibles associated with treatment, at least through the end of the year.
+Most Minnesota health insurance companies have waived copays, coinsurance, and deductibles associated with treatment, at least through the end of June 2021, but check with your health insurance company to find out if there may be any costs for you.

 If you get your health care coverage through Medical Assistance or MinnesotaCare, you pay no cost-sharing, including co-pays or deductibles, for the diagnosis, testing and treatment of COVID-19.

-Vault Medical Services is operating the testing site.
-They have been operating similar sites all across the country.
-Vault is hiring local residents to serve as site managers and testing clinicians.
-Visit Vault Health: Current Job Openings.
+Vault Health is operating the testing sites.
+They have been operating similar sites across the country.